 .
 I refined and greatly improved this algorithm for my strong Connect Four AI

 .
+(Side note: after I already wrote AIs for a few games using MCTS, Google released AlphaGo, so you bet I was following it every step of the way).
 While on vacation, seeing my older brother play Ultimate Tic Tac Toe, I whipped up an AI

 overnight, and greatly improved it on the second night.